 Core Nigeria serves as a human-centered design (HCD) collaboration and learning platform.
 The project supports Nigerian health system actors in delivering essential primary healthcare services in the context of COVID-19, while also identifying transformational strategies to improve systems and services beyond the pandemic.

 The team collaborates with Nigerian partners who are already adapting and innovating primary healthcare services in immediate response to COVID-19, facilitating their use of HCD methods and tools in the innovation process.
 The project also aims to build partners’ skills and knowledge in applying HCD to future public health challenges by demonstrating the added value of placing people at the centre of programme and intervention design.

-Core Nigeria’s Virtual Network brings together actors and organizations working in primary healthcare to meet one another and gain introductory knowledge of HCD tools and methods.
+Core Nigeria’s Virtual Network brings together actors and organisations working in primary healthcare to meet one another and gain introductory knowledge of HCD tools and methods.
 Network members will form a community of practice to continue collaborating, sharing knowledge, and exploring how they can incorporate HCD into programme design to improve primary healthcare services during and after the pandemic.

-Back to our work
+For questions, contact [email protected]Back to our work